 Unlike Summer, the Manaslu region receives heavy rainfall during the Winter months.
 The trails get covered with snow, making it highly challenging to trek.
 Moreover, the temperature drops below freezing point.
 Crossing the trek’s highest point, Larkya La Pass, might require mountaineering tools like crampons.
 Trekking to the Manaslu Circuit during the winter season will be one of the most challenging adventures you will ever be on.

-Fitness and Experience requirements
+Fitness and Experience Requirements

 You must be physically fit for the Manaslu Circuit Treks; however, you don’t need any major experience in mountain or peak climbing.
 You can participate in training exercises that help you build your physical fitness.